mu-editor/mu/README.rst

 * Save the existing Python script.
 * Use code snippets (both via a menu and hotkey).
 * Flash the device with the current script.
-* Connect to the device via the REPL.
+* Connect to the device via the REPL (will only work if a device is connected).
 * Zoom in/out.
 * Quit.

+That's it!